snugel/cas-offinder/README.md

 - ...and following lines are the query sequences and maximum mistmatch numbers, seperated by spaces.
 (The length of PAM site and the query sequences should be the same!)

-For writing seqeucnes, following codes (including wildcards) are supported:
+For writing sequences, following codes (including wildcards) are supported:

    A   |    C   |   G   |   T
 :-----:|:------:|:-----:|:-----: